dineshd30/Daily-Expense-Tracker/README.md

 # Daily-Expense-Tracker

-Daily expense tracker using python, pandas and matplotlib
+Daily expense/income tracker using python, pandas and matplotlib